ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.rst

    .. note::

-      Pressing an arrow key will only cause the turtle to move a short distance and then stop.
+      Pressing an arrow key causes the turtle to move a short distance and then stop.
-      This is because, realistically, you wouldn't want a robot to continue carrying on an instruction if, for example, the operator lost the connection to the robot.
+      This behaviour ensures a robot doesn't continue carrying on an instruction if, for example, the operator loses connection to the robot.

 #.
-Optional: Inspect the running system:
+(Optional) Inspect the running system:

    .. code-block:: console